HomeSpan/HomeSpan/docs/Reference.md

   * HomeSpan OTA requires an authorizing password unless *auth* is specified and set to *false*
   * the default OTA password for new HomeSpan devices is "homespan-ota"
   * this can be changed via the [HomeSpan CLI](CLI.md) using the 'O' command
+  * note enabling OTA reduces the number of HAP Controller Connections by 1

 * `void enableAutoStartAP()`
   * enables automatic start-up of WiFi Access Point if WiFi Credentials are **not** found at boot time